jaysun025/MERN-Auth-API-1/README.md

 We can take advantage of this by creating some custom errors that we can throw when we want to control exactly what is sent back to the client!

-1. First let's create a new directory for our middleware, which we'll name `middleware`.
 1. Create a new file inside the new `middleware` directory called `custom_errors.js`.
 1. Inside `custom_errors.js`, we'll start by defining a bunch of custom error types.
 The easiest way to do this is with ES6 class syntax.
 Add the following code to `custom_errors.js` file: